samtecspg/mason/README.md

 # Mason - Data Operator Framework ![Mason Logo](images/MasonLogo.png)

-Mason is the connecting tissue for your data projects.
-You can think of Data Operators as a "data aware" analogue to the concept of an airflow operator, or a data analogue to the react.js concept of a "component".
-In reality it specifies Data Operators which interact with 4 configuration abstractions called "Engines":
+What is Mason?
+1. Its a data aware analogue of airflow operators
+2. Its like react components but for data pipelines
+3. Its an open source answer to Glue
+4. It gives you self contained composable declarative functional data operators
+5. Its a crazy idea!

+Mason is all of these and more s/crazy/useful/g.
+In short Mason is the connecting tissue for your data projects.

+Out of the box Mason defines 4 main abstractions called "Engines" which it gives you a systematic means of brokering the relationship between the engines and various clients which serve in roles as a particular engine.

+The four main engines mason ships with by default are Metastore Engines, Execution Engines, Scheduler Engines, and Storage Engines which can be described as follows:

 ![Operator Engines](images/OperatorConfigs.png)

-1. Storage Engines - Any activity that involves serial (row level) access and storage of data.
-Some example storage clients would be S3 or HDFS.
-2. Metastore Engines - Any activity that involves accessing metadata of datasets such as partitioning or schema information but not the data itself.
+1. Metastore Engines - Defines concepts like databases and tables, and allows interacting with dataset metadata such as partitioning or schema information.
 Some example metastore clients would be Glue, or Hive.
-3. Execution Engines - Any activity that involves programatic serial or SQL analytical computation on data.
+2. Execution Engines - Defines a means to "compute" or derive additional datasets on source data in metastore tables.
+This includes programatic serial or SQL analytical computation on data.
 Example exeuction engines would be spark, presto, or athena.
-4. Scheduler Engines -  Anything that involves scheduling frequency of data jobs.
-Example scheduler clients would be airflow, or aws data pipelines
+3. Scheduler Engines -  Anything that involves scheduling frequency of data jobs and job DAGS.
+Example scheduler clients would be airflow, DigDag or Azkaban.
+4. Storage Engines - Any activity that involves serial (row level) access and storage of data.
+Some example storage clients would be S3 or HDFS.

 Mason is heavily inspired by language agnostic configuration driven tools like kubernetes, helm, and terraform.
 Mason aims to help to make existing higher level open source big data tools _easier_ to coordinate with one another and make them easier to interact with for individuals of various expertise across organizations.
 Mason does not attempt to make provisioning and standing up such services referenced in its configurations easier and thus is meant to be used in conjunction with tools like kubernetes and helm.